Thabani0710/red-blue-lab-journal/scenarios/DCSync_Mimikatz/02_red_team.md

 - Valid domain user credentials with **replication privileges**
     - Domain Admin
     - Enterprise Admin
-    - Or any user with `Replicating Directory Changes` & `Replicating Directory Changes All` permissions
+    - Or any user with `Replicating Directory Changes` , `Replicating Directory Changes All` & `DS-Replication-Get-Changes-In-Filtered-Set` permissions

 ---